RaimondB/node-red-contrib-nefit-easy/README.md

 This Node-RED Node is based on the [Nefit Easy™ commands library build by Robert Klep](https://github.com/robertklep/nefit-easy-commands).
 At this link also all usable commands are documented and not repeated here for maintainability.

-*Minimum supported Node version is now at 10.x.*
+*Minimum supported Node version is now at 14.x.*

 ## Features

 * Get Status (all information that is visible in the App, including current Temp.)
 * Get Pressure
 * Get Location (as set up in App)
-* Get Program data (active program, progam1 and program2
+* Get Program data (active program, progam1 and program2)
 * Get Display boiler statuscode
 * Get Actual Supply temperature
 * Set temperature
 * Set Fireplace Mode (enable or disable)
-* Get User Mode (manual or clock operation mode
+* Get User Mode (manual or clock operation mode)
 * Set User Mode
 * Get Gas Usage Data per day
 * Get Hot Water Supply (on or off)